MadMatt2k/PUBG-Chicken-Dinners/README.md

 ## ✨ Features

 ### 📊 Stats & Comparisons
-Pull current-season FPP stats for any PUBG Steam player as a polished image.
-Squad FPP includes **True KD and True ADR** — calculated from raw match telemetry, excluding bots and friendly fire, with all deaths counted.
+Pull current-season stats for any PUBG Steam player as a polished image — perspective follows your server's mode (FPP or TPP).
+Squad stats include **True KD and True ADR** — calculated from raw match telemetry, excluding bots and friendly fire, with all deaths counted.
 Compare 2–3 players side by side.

 ### 🏆 Win Posters
 Automatically detects when a tracked team wins and posts a custom win poster image — complete with player stats, kills, and match details.